Particular/docs.particular.net/nservicebus/messaging/callbacks.md

 partial: enum-reply

 #### Response

 snippet: EnumCallbackResponse

 ### Object

 The object response scenario allows an object instance to be returned.

 #### The response message

-This feature leverages the message reply mechanism of the bus, so the response needs to be a message.
+This feature leverages the message reply mechanism of the bus, so the response must be a message.

 snippet: CallbackResponseMessage

 #### Send and callback